 Input Interface – First Name, Last Name, E-mail Address

-Output Interface – A flag indicating the profile setup was successful
+Output Interface – If the profile was set up the user will be automatically directed to the main lock data/unlock data screen .
+Otherwise the user will receive a message with guidance on how to properly register.

 3.2.3 User Profile Processing Detail